 A search warrant was served at a residence in Nowata and six of the ten guns were recovered and Grady was arrested.
 He later admitted to burglarizing the residence and stealing the guns.
 Grady also stated he traded two guns for methamphetamine and threw two guns into a pond.

 Two accomplices were also involved in the crime.
-Grady was previous convictions for embezzlement and burglary in the second degree.
+Grady has previous convictions for embezzlement and burglary in the second degree.

 « Back to News